 - The summer theatre camp program was condensed to two camps with reduced capacity in order to creatively offer a safe experience.
 To better maintain safety and physical distancing, the minimum age was raised to 8.
 As this revised program was successful, similar opportunities will be arranged for fall.

 We will monitor the evolving recommendations for community health.

 The Centers for Disease Control and Prevention provides small event planners guidelines, which we will follow and share with all participants.
 Mostly, these are precautions that will help curb sicknesses year round.

-The theatre has undergone extensive cleaning for sanitation, and will continue sanitation practices when activities return: wiping down surfaces, taking breaks to wash hands, keeping hand sanitizer out, and sanitizing the theatre nightly after rehearsals and future camps.
+The theatre has undergone extensive cleaning for sanitation, and continues sanitation practices for new activities: wiping down surfaces, taking breaks to wash hands, keeping hand sanitizer out, and sanitizing the theatre nightly after rehearsals and camps.

 The largest programs and events at Spotlight consist of gatherings that are smaller than most schools and churches.
 Even so, we take public health concerns very seriously, and will continue to monitor and follow recommendations by local authorities as they arise.
 Any activity this year is presumed to require restrictions and precautionary measures as in other public places.

 We ask our patrons for your help to create a healthy environment for everyone, and to follow the CDC’s Steps to Prevent Illness.